samsa79p/RNA-seq-transcriptome-assembly/README.md

-# RNA-seq-transcriptome-assembly
+# RNA-seq-transcriptome-analysis
-Transcriptome assembly using reference genome
+Transcriptome assembly using reference genome and DE using edgeR